-2. Consumer Rights
+E. Ensure Consumer Rights

-a.
-CONTRACTOR shall ensure that the screening of a consumer for a treatment or service program shall not result in the consumer being deprived of any rights, privileges, or benefits which are guaranteed to individuals by state or federal law.
+1. CONTRACTOR shall ensure that the screening of a consumer for a treatment or service program shall not result in the consumer being deprived of any rights, privileges, or benefits which are guaranteed to individuals by state or federal law.
 CONTRACTOR shall ensure that services are provided in a safe, sanitary, least restrictive and humane environment.
 All consumers shall have the right to be treated with dignity and respect by CONTRACTOR.
-CONTRACTOR shall work with the Patient's Rights Advocate contracted/employed by COUNTY to ensure proper client interactions and interventions.
+CONTRACTOR shall work with the Patient's Rights Advocate contracted/employed by County to ensure proper client interactions and interventions.

-3. Client Records
+F. Maintain Client Records

-CONTRACTOR shall maintain client records.
+1. CONTRACTOR shall maintain client records.
 CONTRACTOR shall identify a compliance officer that is responsible for maintaining the integrity of the clients' health care information.
 Records shall be organized in a systematic fashion and stored according to licensing/regulatory standards.
-Individual and aggregate records shall be accessible to clinicians, the Quality Management process, AHM and Mendocino County BHRS.
+Individual and aggregate records shall be accessible to clinicians, the Quality Management process, Anchor Health Management and Mendocino County BHRS.
 Records that are released to proper authorities, individuals, and others shall be released only with an appropriately signed ROI.
 CONTRACTOR shall comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) regulations, state and federal laws, and other Mendocino County BHRS requirements for client confidentiality and record security.
 Client records shall be kept and maintained for ten (10) years from the last date that the client received services.
-For minors, client records shall be kept and maintained until the minor reaches the age of maturity (eighteen (18) years) plus an additional ten (10) years from the last date the client received services.
+For minors, client records shall be kept and maintained until the minor reached the age of majority (18 years) plus an additional ten (10) years from the last date the client received services.

-4. Evidenced Based Practices
+G. Evidenced Based Practices

-a.
-CONTRACTOR shall provide, when possible and clinically appropriate, specialty mental health treatment that includes the following evidence-based practices: Cognitive Behavioral Therapy, Parent Child Interactive Therapy (PCIT), Trauma-Focused Cognitive Behavioral Treatment (TF-CBT), Alternatives for Families-CBT (AF-CBT), Motivational Interviewing (MI), and Positive Parenting Program (Triple P).
-Clinicians at Tapestry Family Services shall have the requisite training needed to provide these services.
-Adjunctive modalities include Sand Tray, Somatic Therapy, Play Therapy, and Art.
+CONTRACTOR shall provide, when possible and clinically appropriate, specialty mental health treatment that includes the following evidence-based practices: Cognitive Behavioral Therapy, Parent Child Interactive Therapy (PCIT), Trauma-Focused Cognitive Behavioral Treatment (TF-CBT), Alternatives for Families-CBT (AF-CBT), Motivational Interviewing (MI), Positive Parenting Program (Triple P), Brief Strategic Family Therapy, Dialectical Behavioral Therapy (DBT), Practice Wise - MAP, Treatment Foster Care - Oregon (TFC-0), and Collaborative Problem Solving.
+Clinicians shall have the requisite training needed to provide these services.